 - Encryption—alters data content according to an algorithm that can only be reversed with the right encryption key.
 Encryption protects your data from unauthorized access even if data is stolen by making it unreadable.
-Learn more in our article: Data Encryption: An Introduction.
+Learn more in guide to data encryption.

 - Endpoint protection—protects gateways to your network, including ports, routers, and connected devices.
 Endpoint protection software typically enables you to monitor your network perimeter and to filter traffic as needed.